syedhassaanahmed/neo-to-cosmos/README.md

 ## Disclaimer
 - The app is **NOT intended to synchronize a live production database**.
 - Node or Relationship property names which are [system reserved in Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-resources#system-vs-user-defined-resources) will be prepended with `prop_`, i.e. `id` will become `prop_id`.
-- Because Cosmos DB stores vertices and edges in the same collection, Neo4j Relationship Ids will be appended with `edge_` in order to avoid conflicts with Node Ids.
+- Because Cosmos DB stores vertices and edges in the same Container, Neo4j Relationship Ids will be appended with `edge_` in order to avoid conflicts with Node Ids.
 - This project is **NOT officially supported by Microsoft**.
 It is an independent effort, although we really appreciate if you submit PRs to improve it.

 ## Get Started